polterguy/phosphorusfive-dox/chapter-6.md

 ## [add]ing things to your tree

 The **[add]** event, allows you to append new children into other nodes.
 However, let's start out with an example.
+Notice, in this example we are using multiline comments, which we wrap inside of `/* some comment */`.
+This allows us to comment our code, making it more easily understood by other humans, as they are reading it.

 ```
 create-widget